peter-ha/qtworldsummit2019-presentation/presentation/qtws-qskinny.md

 # [fit] for a QtQuick framework

 ^ 3 sections in this talk: Why, What and How (Is this yet another set of controls?)
+^ This is not the usual "Just another set of controls" talk

 ---